How to deploy custom settings in Salesforce

 Once you’ve successfully deployed the custom setting metadata, you can deploy your custom setting data.
 To get started, you’ll need to head over to the Configure and deploy data section of the Gearset app, rather than struggle with Salesforce native data loader.

 Start by finding the custom setting object that you want to include in the deployment.
-This will appear as CustomSettingName__c.
+Your custom setting object’s name will appear with the __c suffix which helps to differentiate custom objects or settings from standard Salesforce objects.
+In our example, we can see the object Region_Configuration_c.

 Gearset gives you the option to only deploy a specific number of records and you can set up specific filtering to ensure you’re only deploying the records you’re interested in.